WurthElektronik/FeatherWings/Sensor2BLE/README.md

 ## Running this example

 This example is written to be run on Adafruit Feather M0 express.
-The hardware setup is as simple as stacking up the Sensor FeatherWing and Proteus-III BLE FeatherWing on top of the M0 Feather and powering up the board.
+The hardware setup is as simple as stacking up the Sensor FeatherWing and Thyone-I (Nordic nRF52840) FeatherWing on top of the M0 Feather and powering up the board.
+The radio board is setup with Bluetoth LE capable firwmare.
+When released the Product will use Setebos-I as module on the FeatherWing.

 1. Clone or download the code.
 2. Open the workspace of interest with the filename `Sensor2BLE.code-workspace` in Visual Studio Code.